dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Authenticating Your APIs/_index.md

 For more information about managing custom user attributes, check out [this wiki page](https://wiki.dreamfactory.com/DreamFactory/Tutorials/Managing_user_custom_data).

-## Configuring DreamFactory with LDAP and LDAPS
+## LDAP Authentication with DreamFactory

-Setting up LDAP-based authentication into your DreamFactory workflow is a simple process, and even with LDAPS requries little configuration on the client (DreamFactory) side.
+Setting up LDAP-based authentication for your users into your DreamFactory workflow is a simple process, and even with LDAPS requires little configuration on the client (DreamFactory) side.
+In the following section we will guide you through setting up this process.
+If you would like to create an LDAP server to test, then we have also provided a tutorial [below](#creating-an-ldap-server) to setup a basic directory with two users.

-### Testing your LDAP connection
+### Testing Your LDAP Connection

 Before actually creating an LDAP service, the best way to test that DreamFactory is able to connect to your LDAP server is by creating the following script from within your DreamFactory environment.